ma1uta/jeon/SpecDiff.md

 Remark: there are not all differences but only those I found.

-Fields:
+Fields which receives from the server but don't described in the spec:
-* Event (io.github.ma1uta.matrix.Event):
+* Event:
     * age
     * redacts
     * user_id
     * replaces_state
     * redacted_because
     * age_ts
+* Sync response:
+    * device_one_time_keys_count
+    * groups (missing api)
-* LeftRoom (io.github.ma1uta.matrix.client.model.sync.LeftRoom)
+* LeftRoom (from the sync response - rooms - leave):
     * account_data
-* Device lists (io.github.ma1uta.matrix.client.model.sync.DeviceLists):
+* Device lists (from the sync response):
     * left
-* Sync response (io.github.ma1uta.matrix.client.model.sync.SyncResponse):
-    * device_one_time_keys_count
-    * groups
-* Unsigned (io.github.ma1uta.matrix.Unsigned):
+* Unsigned (inside the event):
     * prev_sender
     * replaces_state

-Api:
-* group (community api)
+Missing api:
-* incompleted federation api
+* group/community api